 However, has your advert been seen 6.2 times and not been yielding the results you want?
 Then it is probably performing poorly and it might be the right time to refresh it or pause it.

-TL;DR?
-While marketers have a plethora of shiny metrics to track Facebook ad performance, there are 5 that matter the most: Actions, Cost per Action, Spend, Frequency and Revenue/Conversion Value.
+While marketers have a plethora of shiny metrics to track Facebook ad performance, there are 4 that matter the most: Cost per Action, Ad Decay, Frequency and Profit.
 These metrics provide you a pretty good overview of your Facebook ads and tracking them regularly will save you time and trouble.